 - Add grated cucumber in a clean muslin or cheesecloth and squeeze out all the water from it.

 - You can also do this process using your hands.
 But, keep in mind to drain all the water, this is a key step.
-Because, we do not want runny tzatziki sauce, but thick and creamy!
+Because, we do not want runny sauce, but thick and creamy sauce!

-- Add shredded cucumber and fresh dill, stir to combine and serve chilled tzatziki sauce with grilled meat, poultry, fish, veggie sticks, pita or chips.
+- Add shredded cucumber and fresh dill, stir to combine and serve chilled with grilled meat, poultry, fish, veggie sticks, pita or chips.

 - If Greek Yogurt is not available in your region, use regular strained yogurt.

 - Always squeeze the cucumber very well to drain all the water from it.

 - For vegan tzatziki, replace yogurt with your choice of vegan yogurt.
 Cashew sour cream works very well.